Telefonica/iot-utils/README.md

 ```

 - If Windows Firewall is activated:
-Open a port for the SSH server in Windows Firewall:
+Open a port for the SSH server in Windows Firewall:<br>
 Either run the following PowerShell command (Windows 8 and 2012 or newer only), as the Administrator:
 ```
 New-NetFirewallRule -Protocol TCP -LocalPort 22 -Direction Inbound -Action Allow -DisplayName SSHD
 ```
-or go to Control Panel > System and Security > Windows Firewall > Advanced Settings > Inbound Rules and add a new rule for port 22.
+or go to Control Panel > System and Security > Windows Firewall > Advanced Settings > Inbound Rules and add a new rule for port 22.<br>
 NOTE: New-NetFirewallRule is for servers only.
 If you're on a workstation try:
 ```
 netsh advfirewall firewall add rule name='SSH Port' dir=in action=allow protocol=TCP localport=22